ShravesChinta/Data_Structures_Java/Graph/README.md

 **Graphs are represented either in Adjacency Matrix or in Adjacency List** Programs covered are :

+1) Java Program to convert Adjacency List to Adjacency Matrix
-1) Java Program to convert Adjacency Matrix to Adjacency List
+2) Java Program to convert Adjacency Matrix to Adjacency List
-2) Java Program to do BFS traversal of a Graph Iterative Method
+3) Java Program to do BFS traversal of a Graph Iterative Method